 We will ask for a copy of your most recent credit card statement from Intuit (yes, it is available) or another processor to obtain a quote and personal demo.
 I’ve never had another service beat PayInvoice fees.
 Most tiered processors charge a one-time setup fee due to the personal hands-on attention needed to process the application, gain credit approval, set up and train, and provide an assigned support person.
 So, expect a setup fee in most quotes.

 When it comes to a fee for the POS integration, it depends.

-There is no monthly fee with monthly credit card receipts of $25k or higher.
+There is no monthly fee with monthly credit card receipts of $30k or higher.
 For smaller stores, they may quote $95 per month for POS.
-I have a gift shop exceeding $30k monthly, except for January and February.
-Providing a year’s worth of statements aided in the quote process.
+I have a seasonal gift shop exceeding $30k monthly, except for the months of January and February.
+They provided a year’s worth of statements, which aided in the quote process.

 What about equipment?